Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![The Contoso Insurance PolicyConnect webpage displays with a call out pointing to the URL in the address bar.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image316.png "Contoso Insurance PolicyConnect webpage")

+    > **NOTE:** If you get a "Our services aren't available right now" error accessing the web application, then continue on with the lab and come back to this later.
+Sometime this can take a ~10 minutes for the routing rules to publish before it's "live".

 ## Exercise 4: Simulate failovers

 Duration: 75 minutes